nestybox/sysbox/docs/quickstart/kind.md

 This means that the root user in the container is mapped to unprivileged host user-ID 165536.

+#### **-------- Sysbox-EE Feature Highlight --------**

+Sysbox-EE assigns each container an [exclusive range of Linux user-namespace user-ID mappings](../user-guide/security.md#exclusive-userns-id-mapping-allocation) in order to improve cross-container isolation.

+Exclusive ID mappings ensure that if a container process somehow escapes the container's root filesystem jail, it will find itself without any permissions to access any other files in the host or in other containers.

+#### **----------------------------------------------------------**

 11) After you are done, bring down the cluster: